shadowtime2000/eon/README.md

 app.get('/').json((req, res) => ({hello: 'world', how_are: 'you?'}));
 ```

+## Typescript
+This framework has Typescript typings bundled with it.

 # API
 API referenece. **Please Refer to the full documentation at [eon.js.org](https://eon.js.org/#/)**